JialingJade/matrix/README.md

 # matrix
+FriendlyARM matrix compact kit is compatible with raspberry pi.
-The original driver and demo code only support FriendlyARM nano boards.
+The original driver and demo does not support raspberry pi.
-Here to add suport for Rasp berry Pi zero W.
+Here to add support for Raspberry Pi zero W.